 Like other online educational initiatives, customer education programs typically weave an outcome-based curriculum from a wide range of formal learning content (like eLearning courseware) and informal content (like blog posts and videos).

-Sometimes the content is self-paced and sometimes it’s directed or instructor-led and content can be presented through live or on-demand experiences.
+Sometimes the content is self-paced and sometimes it’s directed or instructor-led.
+Content can be presented through live or on-demand experiences.

-The goal is to better educate the individual user or customer and then scale that successful education across the entire customer base to achieve specific business outcomes like improved customer retention, increases in product adoption or utilization, or increases in revenue through cross-selling or upselling.
+The goal of customer education is to better educate the individual user or customer and then scale that successful education across the entire customer base to achieve specific business outcomes like improved customer retention, increases in product adoption or utilization, or increases in revenue through cross-selling or upselling.

 A formalized customer education initiative is ideally suited for companies and organizations with: